On the classifying space of Artin monoids: Preliminaries

 is a covering map.
 Moreover such covering map induces a CW structure on the quotient space $\bsal(M)=\sal(M)/W$.
 The complex $\bsal(M)$ has one cell $\bar C(T)$ of dimension $|T|$ for each $T\in S^f$.

-Let's describe in more detail the combinatorics of the low-dimensional cells of the complexes $\sal(M)$ and $\bsal(M)$. \begin{itemize} \item The $0$-cells of $\sal(M)$ are in one-to-one correspondence with the elements of the Coxeter group $W$.
+Following \cite{paris2012k}, let us describe in more detail the combinatorics of the low-dimensional cells of the complexes $\sal(M)$ and $\bsal(M)$. \begin{itemize} \item The $0$-cells of $\sal(M)$ are in one-to-one correspondence with the elements of the Coxeter group $W$.
 For this reason we also denote a $0$-cell $C(w, \varnothing)$ simply by $w$.

 \item Since $\{s\}\in \sf$ for all $s\in S$, we have a 1-cell $C(w,\{s\})$ joining vertices $w$ and $ws$ for each $w\in W$ and $s\in S$.
 Notice that the 1-cell $C(ws,\{s\})$ joins vertices $w$ and $ws$, but is different from $C(w,\{s\})$.
 Orient the 1-cell $C(w,\{s\})$ from $w$ to $ws$.